laravel/docs/homestead.md

 ### Configure Your Provider

-The `provider` property of the `Homestead.yaml` file allows you to select one of VirtualBox or VMWare as VM provider.
+The `provider` property of the `Homestead.yaml` file allows you to select one of VirtualBox or VMWare as the VM provider.
 The VMWare provider requires that you have VMWare Fusion or Workstation installed as well as the [Vagrant VMWare plugin](http://www.vagrantup.com/vmware)

+`provider: virtualbox` or `provider: vmware_fusion`

 > **Note:** If you already have a VirtualBox provided install and wish to switch to VMWare you will need to destroy the vm first. `vagrant destroy -f && rm -rf .vagrant`